 May 25, 2004

 Just a day after Comet NEAT's closest approach to Earth (on May 7), a dramatic tail developed, as seen here on this May 8 image taken from Joshua Tree National Park in California.
-The tail is over 7 degrees in length.
-Over the past decade, May has been by far the best month for viewing comets.
-This May, Comet NEAT, Comet Linear and Comet Bradfield were close enough to Earth to be seen (with a little patience and perseverance), and in the late 1990s, we were treated to splendid spingtime views of Comet Hyakutake (1996) and Hale Bopp (1997).
+The tail is more than 7 degrees in length.
+Over the past decade, May has been, by far, the best month for viewing comets.
+This May Comet NEAT, Comet Linear and Comet Bradfield were close enough to Earth to be seen (with a little patience and perseverance).
+In the late 1990s, we were treated to splendid springtime views of Comet Hyakutake (1996) and Hale Bopp (1997).

 Photo Details: Taken with Fuji digital camera, 75mm lens, at F/2.4 for 90 seconds, set at ISO 1,600.
 A Kenko mount (without guiding) was used for tracking.